amyyip-w/Rockbuster-Stealth-Data-Analysis/README.md

 This repository contain SQL queries used to acquire a good understanding of the data from inventory, customer insight, and payment departments to develop launch strategy for their new service.

 ## Files Upload Description
-* An entity relationship diagram (ERD) was created to illustrate the relationships between the tables in the relational database for Rockbuster.
+* An entity relationship diagram (ERD) was created to illustrate the relationships between the tables in Rockbuster's relational database.
 * A data dictionary was created to catalogue the database's metadata.
 * Check and clean dirty data before conducting analysis.
 * Various types of SQL queries applied to extract data such as use of joins, subqueries, CTEs, and CASE statements to answer business questions.